 - a.
-Investments should only be made in such instruments, including bills re-discounting, usance bills, etc., that are generally not rated and for which separate investment norms or limits are not provided in SEBI (Mutual Fund) Regulations, 1996 and various circulars issued thereunder. - b.
+Investments should only be made in such instruments, including bills re-discounting, usance bills, etc., that are generally not rated and for which separate investment norms or limits are not provided in SEBI (Mutual Fund) Regulations,1996 and various circulars issued thereunder. - b.
 Exposure of mutual fund schemes in such instruments, shall not exceed 5% of the net assets of the schemes. - c.
 All such investments shall be made with the prior approval of the Board of AMC and the Trustee Company. - 3.
-The Fund under all its Schemes shall not own more than 10% of any company's paid up capital carrying voting rights.
-Provided that investment in the AMC or the trustee company of a mutual fund shall be governed by clause (a), of subregulation (1) of regulation 7B of SEBI MF Regulations. - 4.
-Pending deployment of funds of a Scheme in terms of investment objectives of the scheme, a mutual fund may invest them in short-term deposits of scheduled commercial banks, subject to such Guidelines as may be specified by the SEBI.
-The requirements of para 12.16 of SEBI Master Circular on Mutual Funds dated June 27, 2024 will be adhered to
+The Fund under all its Schemes shall not own more than 10% of any company's paid up capital carrying voting rights. - 4.
+Transfer of investments from one Scheme to another Scheme in the Mutual Fund is permitted provided: - (a) Such transfers are done at the prevailing market price for quoted instruments on spot basis (spot basis shall have the same meaning as specified by a Stock Exchange for spot transactions); and